fabceolin/cypher-workbench/README.md

 Your database is now ready to be used.

-### Build and run the API
+#### Build and run the API
 Follow the instructions in the *api* README file to build and run the API.

-### Build and run the UI
+#### Build and run the UI
 Follow the instructions in the *ui* README file to build and run the UI.

 ### Login
-Assuming you installed this locally, use your web browser to navigate to http://localhost:3000.
+Assuming you installed this locally, use your web browser to navigate to http://localhost when using Docker Compose, or http://localhost:3000 when running the UI individually.
 You will be presented with a login screen.

 Enter `admin` for email and `neo4j` for password and hit `<Enter>` or click the `Continue` button.
 You should now be logged in.